History of radar: Radio-location beginnings

-While work by Shembel and Bonch-Bruyevich on continuous-wave systems was taking place at NII-9, Oshehepkov at the SKB and V. V. Tsimbalin of Ioffe's LPTI were pursuing a pulsed system.
+While work by Shembel and Bonch-Bruyevich on continuous-wave systems was taking place at NII-9, Oshchepkov at the SKB and V. V. Tsimbalin of Ioffe's LPTI were pursuing a pulsed system.
 In 1936, they built a radio-location set operating at 4 m (75 MHz) with a peak-power of about 500 W and a 10-μs pulse duration.
 Before the end of the year, tests using separated transmitting and receiving sites resulted in an aircraft being detected at 7 km.
 In April 1937, with the peak-pulse power increased to 1 kW and the antenna separation also increased, test showed a detection range of near 17 km at a height of 1.5 km.
 Although a pulsed system, it was not capable of directly providing range – the technique of using pulses for determining range had not yet been developed.